Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Acknowledgements

 \subsubsection{Is it not unrealistic to only have noisy pairings between features that are relevant to the downstream task?}

-Generally, this is the realistic setting.
-You pretrain your model on images that it should later be able to segment.
-The pixels that we understand as noisy matches during pretraining will be classified during segmentation.
-Therefore, their features are relevant to the downstream segmentation task.
+No. Generally, this is the realistic setting.
+The model is pretrained on images that it should later be able to segment.
+The pixels in both images that we interpret as noisy matches during pretraining will have to be classified during downstream segmentation.
+Therefore, their features are all relevant to the downstream segmentation task.